Skip to main content

 Anyone involved in antisemitic or racist activities will certainly not be granted a German passport.
 Citizenship is also out of the question for anyone who engages in polygamy or disregards equality.

-In principle, the reform adopted in 2024 allows a person to hold not only German citizenship but also that of another country.
-Justifying this new rule, the German government said that many immigrants feel German but do not wish to cut ties entirely with their country of origin.
+In principle, a reform adopted in 2024 allows a person to hold not only German citizenship but also that of another country.

 Children who are born in Germany to foreign parents are automatically granted German citizenship and can keep the citizenship of their parents if at least one parent has been living lawfully in Germany for more than five years and has the right of permanent residence.